 The third line, yang, explains that one who can see the stars in daylight is showered with abundance.
 Remain calm in this situation; accept what comes in a mood of humility and gratitude.
 Trying to do additional good works at this time could bring trouble.

 The fourth line, yang, shows that one who can see stars in daylight may feel out of place in society.
 It is a good time to seek an enlightened master or meet with honorable friends, like the colleagues in the first line.

 The fifth line, yin, shows celebration and praise for work well done.
-Surround yourself with qualified people, for they will recognize your accomplishments.
+The subject surrounds themself with qualified people, for they will recognize the subject's accomplishments.

 The sixth line, yin, shows a house that is too large.
 No one comes to visit, which is unfortunate.
 It is better to be humble.
 Friends are more important than money.

 This hexagram discusses abundance and influence.
 The introduction explains when one's influence is high, it's like the full moon, or mid-day sun.
 The subject cherishes the times when his or her influence is at its peak, but realizes it will wax and wane in natural cycles—not just increase.

 The first line, yang, shows an influential person meeting another influential person, a colleague.
 They regard each other as equals, and congratulate each others' success.
 This is a good meeting and firm basis for moving forward.

 The second line, yin, shows a person who can see the stars in the daytime.
 This is an odd power, so disclosing it might make people suspicious.
 However, it's an essential power working within to bring an inner vision into reality.
 Instead of talking about it, keep the vision alive inside and keep working on it.